 Tarangire National Park – Elephant Hangout

-Although famous for its elephant herds and baobab trees, a Tarangire safari offers much more.
-Zebra and wildebeest as well as giraffe, eland and buffalo.
-Thompson’s gazelle, Cooke’s hartebeest, greater and lesser kudu can also often be seen.
-Cheetahs tend to prefer the open swamp areas of the south.
-But the quantity of plains game naturally attracts other predators like lion and the elusive leopard, are also attracted by the sheer quantity of plains game.
+Although famous for its elephant herds and baobab trees, Tarangire offers much more.
+You’ll see zebra and wildebeest as well as giraffe, eland and buffalo.
+Thompson’s gazelle, Cooke’s hartebeest, greater and lesser kudu.
+Cheetahs gravitate to the open swamp areas of the south.
+But other predators, lion and the elusive leopard, are also attracted by the sheer quantity of plains game.

-Tarangire Lodges & Camps
+Tarangire Safari Lodges & Camps